Khorgo-Terkhiin Tsagaan Nuur National Park

-Khorgo-Terkhiin Tsagaan Nuur National Park (Тэрхийн Цагаан нуур) covers the picturesque Terkhiin Tsagaan Lake and the nearby Khorgo Mountain (a recently extinct volcano) in the north central khangai Mountains of Mongolia.
+Khorgo-Terkhiin Tsagaan Nuur National Park (Тэрхийн Цагаан нуур) covers the picturesque Terkhiin Tsagaan Lake and the nearby Khorgo Mountain (a recently extinct volcano) in the north central Khangai Mountains in Arkhangai Province, Mongolia.
 The marshes along the west end of the lake are an important breeding and staging area for birds.
 The park is located in Tariat District of Arkhangai Province.

 Topography

 The park is situated in the valley of the Chuluut River and Suman River in the Tarvagatai Range of the Khangai Mountains.
 Lake Terkhiin Tsagaain is a freshwater, oligotrophic lake in a volcanically-formed valley.
 The terrain immediately around the lake is hills with steppe and forest steppe vegetation.
 The lake is about 15 km long.
 It has a maximum depth of 20 meters, with 40% being less than 2 meters deep.

 Khorgo Mountain is about 4 km east of the lake, in the Taryatu-Chulutu valley, a volcanic field.
 Khorgo experienced a significant eruption in approximately 8,000 BCE.